kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 #### GPIO

 Greybus creates an entry in /sys/class/gpio/ (gpiochip239 for example) when it receives a manifest with GPIO Protocol enabled.
-If there is several gpiochips, you can use the label attribute to find the one associated with Greybus:
+If there are several gpiochips, you can use the label attribute to find the one associated with Greybus:

     $ cat /sys/class/gpio/gpiochip239/label
     greybus_gpio